- •

 Motorcycle

-You can take a motorcycle on PONT-AVEN, ARMORIQUE ferries from Roscoff to Cork, Ireland.
+You can take a motorcycle on ARMORIQUE ferries from Roscoff to Cork, Ireland.
 Booking is straightforward, with rates tailored for motorcycles.

 Bicycle

 Most ferries from Roscoff to Cork, Ireland allow bicycles, often free of charge.
 Any costs will be shown at checkout.
-Bicycles are accepted on PONT-AVEN, ARMORIQUE ferries.
+Bicycles are accepted on ARMORIQUE ferries.

 Luggage on board